Los Angeles Child and Spousal Support

-Our firm is well-versed not just in the basic issues of support, but in navigating and resolving the most complex issues facing spouses and parents in determining the legally and factually appropriate amount of support.
-These issues include:
+Our firm is well versed not just in the basic issues of support but in navigating and resolving the most complex issues facing spouses and parents in determining the legally and factually appropriate amount of support.

 • The determination of the amount of business income available for the payment of support;